jarrodmillman/stat159/syllabus.md

 ### Week 13

 Tuesday--present progress.
 Thursday--code review and reproducibility review.

 ### Week 14

 Tuesday--Lightning talks in class.
-Each group makes a 5-minute oral presentation.
 Thursday--feedback on the talks.

 ### Week 15